 Value for Money: $20 per X-Large KONG unit effectively matches or beats retail single-unit pricing while ensuring zero days without a beloved bedtime bear.

-Cons – Texture and hue received is random; external plush layer still rips if left alone with determined chewers; squeaker exits quickly under pressure.
+- Hue received is random; external plush layer still rips if left alone with determined chewers; squeaker exits quickly under pressure

 Bottom Line: A no-brainer for households blessed (or cursed) with a single gentle giant who adores stuffed animals.